Friday Grab Bag: Spores Of The Sad Shroom, Dungeon World Playbook List, Game Mastering Advice, A New Solitaire Game, Tournament of Daolu

 Rules-Lite and Story Games

-Norbert Matausch updated his free games Future Punk (Cyberpunk) and Simple Feng (Hong-Kong Action).
+Norbert Matausch updated his free games Future Punk (Cyberpunk) and Simple Feng (Hong-Kong Action) (note: links are broken).
 They now use his minimald6 system.

-Plus, he made a free supplement called Creatures & Classes:
+Plus, he made a free supplement called Creatures & Classes (note: links are broken):

 [It] is a supplement for classic fantasy games.
 It offers players 6 new races and 30 new character classes to pick from.
 It was written with Ben Lehman’s Deeds&Doers and my own minimald6 system in mind.